AlperenSamurlu/flutter-firebase-todo-app/README.md

 - **lib/widgets/todo_tile.dart** - List item widget to display tasks.

 - **lib/main.dart** - Application entry point with StreamBuilder for live task updates.

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://chatgpt.com/c/LICENSE) file for details.

----